Zeus (roller coaster)

 Zeus is a wooden roller coaster located at Mt.
-Olympus Water & Theme Park in Wisconsin Dells, Wisconsin.
-The ride was built by Custom Coasters International and opened in 1997.
-The ride operates with a single train built by the Philadelphia Toboggan Company that has five cars each with four seats.
+Olympus Water & Theme Park Resort in Wisconsin Dells, Wisconsin.
+The ride was built by Custom Coasters International and opened in 1997, the third ride in the park to be built by the manufacturer.
+It is 90 feet (27 m) tall, and has top speeds of 60 mph (97 km/h).
+The ride operates with a single train built by Philadelphia Toboggan Coasters.

-Ride Experience
+Ride experience

-The coaster turns 180 degrees out of the station and ascends the 90 foot lift hill.
-A left hand turn and the ride drops 85 feet.
-A series of low airtime hills take the ride under the lift hill of the Hades roller coaster and out to the back of the park.
-A high speed turn around puts the track parallel to the first set of hills.
-More airtime hills and a right hand turn bring the train back to the station.
+The train turns 180 degrees out of the station and ascends the 90 foot (27 m) lift hill.
+At the top of the hill, the train traverses a lefthand turn and drops 85 feet (26 m).
+A series of close-to-the-ground airtime hills take the ride under the lift hill of the nearby Hades 360 roller coaster, and out to the back of the park.
+A turnaround places the track parallel to the first set of airtime hills.
+A final set of airtime hills and a right hand turn bring the train back to the station.

-History

-Zeus was partially retracked at the end of the 2023 season in order to provide a smoother riding experience.